YoshiFN5k/Lotus/README.md

 ## Changes made in this fork:

 ```
-New roles:
-Crew roles:
-Trapper
-Marshal
-Impostor roles:
-Agent
-Barbarian
-Conjurer
-Paranoiac
-Steamroller
-Wraith

-Unused PL roles added:
-Disruptor (Also known as Conman)
-NeutWitch (Reworked to win if they survive to see crewmates lose)

-Reworked roles:
-Crew roles:
-Dictator renamed to Prosecutor and no longer dies when prosecuting a crewmate.
-Impostor roles:
-Bounty Hunter now has a setting to get arrows pointing to their target.
-Neutral roles:
-Arsonist and Pyromaniac rework, Arsonist is now a Non-Killing Neutral however works the same as previously.
-Pyromaniac is Arsonist that can ignite at any time.

-Role renames/recolours:
-Plaguebearer/Pestilence recoloured
-Jackal recoloured
-Pirate renamed to Doomsayer and recoloured

-Other changes:
-Revealed roles should no longer be guessable.
 ```
 ## Future Plans:
 Everything we are either planning to add to the mod or that is already in the mod is documented on this google doc: https://docs.google.com/spreadsheets/d/1YrOCMbI-455rk5XPDLBt5HM4-9uvXjjPVm47fRRzjTI/edit